Department of Computing, Analytics, & Mathematics

 This might be the right degree for you if

-- want a degree that is flexible enough to work in any industry
+- want a degree that provides you with the flexibility to work in any industry

 Why study computer science at Northwestern?

-Computer science requires expert levels of knowledge, experience, and unshakable ethics to navigate the innovative role of technology.
+Computer science requires expert levels of information knowledge, broad experience, and unshakable ethics to navigate a variety of roles in technology.
 You will learn from Christian professionals who will provide personal instruction.
-You will grow in your spiritual and ethical foundation while expanding your knowledge and skill sets.
+You will grow in your spiritual and ethical commitment while increasing your technical knowledge.

 You will learn about